cytomine/cytomine/docs/src/admin-guide/docker/installation.md

 ## Data Persistence

-All persistent data (databases, images, registry) is stored under `./data/` by default.
-Override the location by setting `DATA_PATH` before starting:
+All persistent data is managed through Docker volumes, except for images and model weights, which are stored under ./data/ by default.
+You can override this location by setting DATA_PATH before starting:

 ```bash
 DATA_PATH=/mnt/data docker compose up -d